8x8 board, captures are mandatory, pieces move and capture only forwards, kings can move backwards but are still slow, and promotion ends your turn.

 If you can capture a piece, you must.
 Every formal version of checkers uses some version of this rule.
 If you're not used to it, I think you'll be pleasantly surprised with how much forced captures add to the challenge and beauty of the game.
+If there are multiple capturing paths available you may choose any path but you must follow that path to the end.

-Try one here.
+Try an easy one here.

 Kings may move diagonally forward or backward one square and capture forward or backward by jumping over an enemy piece and landing in the empty square behind them.